AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 #### 📌 7.2 Passing by Reference

-Now let’s discuss the different flavors of passing by reference.
+Now let's discuss the different flavors of passing by reference.
 In all cases, **no** _copy_ gets created (because the parameter just refers to the passed argument).
 Also, passing the argument **never** _decays_.
 However, sometimes pass-by-reference is **not** possible, and if passing is possible,